Loading…

 Four patterns to watch.

 For funeral services with significant aged care relationships, AI for aged care providers in Australia covers shared compliance and family-communication patterns.
-For multi-site funeral groups operating like professional services firms, AI for professional services firms covers operational patterns.
-Our services page describes how we scope funeral and bereavement engagements with appropriate sensitivity.
+For multi-site funeral groups operating like professional services firms, AI for professional services firms covers operational patterns, and if your bereavement support arm runs as a charity, the not-for-profits guide covers governance on a community budget.
+As a Melbourne-based AI tech studio, Waymouth Tech scopes funeral and bereavement engagements with appropriate sensitivity — our services page describes how.

 Spend a week mapping where your funeral directors and arrangers spend non-family-facing time.
 The largest block — almost always statutory paperwork, supplier coordination, or back-office admin — is your first AI project.
 That is the time that should go back to families.